Murder of Liam Ashley: Aftermath

 In response to Ashley's death, New Zealand authorities began testing waist restraints for prisoners.

+Further incidents involving Baker

 Following his conviction, Baker remained in the public spotlight after several further violent incidents inside Auckland Prison.
 In July 2008, while being returned to Auckland Prison from Auckland City Hospital after treatment for self-inflicted injuries, Baker pulled a concealed shiv on a prison officer in an attempt to escape.
 The prison officer received minor injuries and Baker was returned to Auckland Prison.
-On 27 August 2009, Baker took a fellow inmate hostage in Auckland Prison using a makeshift knife and two razor blades.
-Police managed to defuse the situation, and nobody was harmed in the incident.
+On 27 August 2009, Baker took a fellow inmate, an 83-year-old man convicted of sex offenses, hostage in Auckland Prison using a makeshift knife and two razor blades.
+He demanded to be taken to a less secure prison unit in return for the hostage's safety.
+Police managed to defuse the situation, and nobody was harmed.
 In 2010, Baker was found guilty on charges that resulted from these two incidents and was subsequently sentenced to preventive detention with no possibility of parole for at least 16 years.
+On 12 November 2016, Baker was involved in another stand-off at North Shore Hospital when he broke a window and used a glass shard to threaten officers and hospital staff.